 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed the four characteristics of effective goal setting: setting specific goals; setting realistically difficult goals; mutual supervisee-supervisor goal agreement; and giving feedback.
+In the last section, we discussed the four characteristics of effective goal setting: setting specific goals; setting realistically difficult goals; mutual supervisee-supervisor goal agreement; and giving feedback.

-On this track, we will propose a new method of resolving conflict: observation; thoughts; feedback; desires; and next time.
+In this section, we will propose a new method of resolving conflict: observation; thoughts; feedback; desires; and next time.

 As you can see, this was said in a non-accusatory tone.
 There was no demand for an explanation, just a mere acknowledgment of the behavior.
 Lynette felt somewhat embarrassed about attracting negative attention.
 Sometimes, this is enough for many supervisees to remedy their manners.
 Or, they may offer you a justified response and an assurance of correction, such as, "Yes, I'm afraid I haven't been as up-to-speed lately, but I have already set aside the entire evening to devote to those notes."
 However, they may not respond at all, and it may be necessary to move on to the next step.

 This gave Lynette the feeling that she was not being sideswiped and that she had a chance to defend herself.
 Also, it provided Nora with an opportunity to understand a certain aspect of the situation that she might have needed to know.
 This step is vital in avoiding accusations of unfairness later.

 ♦ Step # 4 - Desire

 ♦ Step # 5 - Next Time

 Nora said the following to Lynette, "If you continue to neglect your client progress notes, I will be forced to give you a negative annual review."
 Avoid general statements such as, "If you continue to neglect your client progress notes, there will be consequences" and unenforceable or unreasonable consequences such as, "We will fire you from the agency."
 By giving them a specific consequence to keep in mind, your supervisee can easily link his actions with an unfavorable reaction.